tanner-johnson2718/3D_ToolChain/README.md

 #### V1.0
 * SD stuff
     * Need to make it so in backend, a single read from the socket may contain several API calls
-* Add ability to turn off and on debug console
 * Polish Doc
     * Actually update the block diagram